The Amish in Ohio: 2024 Guide (70+ Communities)

 Farming has decreased in the Holmes County, OH Amish settlement

 Amish in Holmes County work in a variety of occupations.
-Farming has long been in decline in the face of growing populations and scarce land.
+Farming has long been in (relative) decline in the face of growing populations and scarce land.
 A minority remains in dairy farming, with some Amish raising produce.

 Small business is popular among Amish in this settlement, with many Amish furniture shops, manufacturers, and homebuilders operating out of the settlement (read more on Amish furniture in Ohio).
-The tourist industry, though not on par with that seen in Lancaster County, is also significant in Holmes County, and is largely centered around the towns of Berlin, Walnut Creek, and Sugar Creek.

 The Swartzentruber Amish